Ondoher/GC/README.md

 # GC
 Implementation of some casual games running on Sapphire.
-The games are Mah Jongg Solitare, Solitare (Klondike), a Tetris clone, and an anagram game
+The games are Mah Jongg Solitare, Solitare (Klondike), a Tetris clone, and an anagram game.

+This project is live at this url: https://apps.uber-geek.com/gc

 ## Getting Started
 To run this locally, clone the repository, and from the root of it, run these two commands.